aramis-lab/leaspy/docs/models.md

 \end{cases}
 $$

-In practice in leaspy, to use joint model, you need to precise "joint" in Leaspy object creation, then you can use it to fit, personnalize, estimate and simulate.
+In practice in leaspy, to use the joint model, you need to precise "joint" in Leaspy object creation, then you can use it to fit, personnalize, estimate and simulate.

 ```python
 leaspy_joint = Leaspy("joint", nb_events=2, dimension=9, source_dimension=7)
 leaspy_joint.fit(data_joint, settings=algo_settings_joint_fit)
 ```
-For estimation, it is the CIF that is outputted by the model.
-Note that for prediction purposes, the cumulative incidence function (CIF) is corrected using the survival probability at the time of the last observed visit, following common practice in other packages {cite}`andrinopoulou_combined_2017`.
+For estimation, it is the [CIF](./glossary.md#cif) that is outputted by the model.
+Note that for prediction purposes, the [CIF](./glossary.md#cif) is corrected using the survival probability at the time of the last observed visit, following common practice in other packages {cite}`andrinopoulou_combined_2017`.

 ### References